laradumps/laradumps/README.md

 * Debug your code using `ds()` in the same way you would use Laravel's native functions dump() or dd().

-* Run your Laravel application and see the debug dump in LaraDumps App window.
+* Run your Laravel application and see the debug dump in the LaraDumps App window.

 ### Example